crossplane-contrib/provider-kubernetes/README.md

 (kubeconfig plus identity) and keeps it in an LRU cache.
-Building a client is expensive because its REST mapper primes itself with full aggregated discovery on first use, so the cache has to hold every credential set the provider talks
+Building a client is expensive because its REST mapper primes itself with full aggregated discovery on first use, so the cache has to hold every credential set the provider talks to.
+Once the credential sets in use outnumber the bound, every new client evicts the least recently used one, whose next reconcile rebuilds it (discovery included) and evicts another: the whole cache churns, not only the credential set that did not fit.
-to: a credential set that does not fit is rebuilt, discovery included, on every reconcile.

-At startup the provider sizes the cache from the cluster: it lists its `ProviderConfig` and `ClusterProviderConfig` objects, derives the cache key of each one the way the client builder does (so ProviderConfigs sharing a kubeconfig count once, and every in-cluster ProviderConfig counts as one), and bounds the cache at the number of distinct credential sets plus ten percent of headroom for credentials that rotate, never below 8.
+At startup the provider sizes the cache from the cluster: it lists its `ProviderConfig` and `ClusterProviderConfig` objects, derives the cache key of each one the way the client builder does (so ProviderConfigs sharing a kubeconfig count once, and every in-cluster ProviderConfig counts as one), and bounds the cache at the number of distinct credential sets plus headroom of ten percent or four entries, whichever is larger, for credentials that rotate and ProviderConfigs created later, never below 8.
 The result is logged at startup.
 The provider does not start if its ProviderConfigs and their credentials cannot be read within 300 seconds.
+When the provider runs outside a cluster, as in local development, ProviderConfigs with an in-cluster identity cannot be resolved and each counts as a credential set of its own, so the cache is merely oversized.

 The bound is fixed for the lifetime of the process, so ProviderConfigs created after startup share the headroom until the next restart.
 The cache reports